Copper Card

 The Copper Card is a contactless smartcard fare collection system used by Valley Metro in Metro Phoenix, Arizona.
-The Copper Card and the Valley Metro mobile app are accepted on Valley Metro Rail, Valley Metro Bus, and Valley Metro Streetcar services.
+The Copper Card and the Valley Metro mobile app are accepted on Valley Metro Rail & Streetcar and Valley Metro Bus services.

 The Copper Card replaces Valley Metro's paper passes and tickets.
 Daily, weekly, and monthly passes are available with fare capping, which automatically credits the cost of individual trips towards a pass.

 Valley Metro began researching new payment systems in 2015, following the passage of the Proposition 104 transit tax measure.
 Valley Metro and the city of Phoenix awarded a contract to provide the system to Australian firm Vix Technology in 2020.
 Mobile payments were added to the Valley Metro app in March 2023, and the first Copper Cards were distributed in early 2024.
 The Copper Card system was officially launched in August 2024 and replaced all paper passes at the end of October 2024.